stylus/stylus/docs/operators.md

 ## Truthfulness

  Nearly everything within Stylus resolves to `true`, including units with a suffix, for example even `0%`, `0px`, etc will resolve to `true`, since commonly in Stylus a mixin or function may accept such units as valid, however `0` itself is `false` in terms of arithmetic.
+Expressions or "lists" with a length greater than 1 are considered truthy.

 `true` examples: